4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

     source custom/aws_creds/test_creds.sh
     aws s3 sync s3://cgap-reference-file-registry s3://<new_application_files_bucket>

+Note that you can locate the "files" bucket by examining the application configuration or the portal health page.

-Then, clone the `cgap-pipeline-main` repo, checkout the version you want to deploy (v1.0.0 as of writing) and upload the bioinformatics metadata to the portal.
+Then, clone the `cgap-pipeline-main` repo, checkout the version you want to deploy (v1.1.0 as of writing) and upload the bioinformatics metadata to the portal.
 (This example again assumes the environment variable ENV_NAME is set correctly.
 If you have already sourced your credentials, that part doesn't have to be repeated, but it's critical to have done it, so we include that here redundantly to avoid problems.)
 ECR images will also